by Calculated Risk on 1/29/2020 04:40:00 PM

-From Matthew Speakman at Zillow: December Case-Shiller Results & January Forecast: Back on the Gas
+From Matthew Speakman at Zillow: November Case-Shiller Results and December Forecast: Primed for an Upswing